 7 Pieces of Practical Advice to Reduce Stress

-Stress is a condition that a lot of people today suffer from.
-We live a more and more busy lifestyle which a lot of times makes us get stressed out.
-Yet there are a lot of remedies for it; here are 7 pieces of practical advice for reducing stress.
+Stress is a condition that affects a lot of people nowadays.
+We live an increasingly busy lifestyle which makes us get stressed out.
+Yet there are a lot of remedies for it; here are 7 pieces of practical advice to reduce stress.

 1. Deep breathing against shallow breathing

-Breathing deeply can help reduce stress and provides the brain with oxygen so as to help it concentrate.
-The majority of people don’t know how to breathe deeply, which is why they end up breathing superficially, which could cause hyperventilation.
+Breathing deeply can help reduce stress and provides the brain with oxygen to help it concentrate.
+The majority of people don’t know how to breathe deeply; because of this, they end up breathing superficially, which could cause hyperventilation.

 2. Muscle relaxation

 The process of slowly tensing and then relaxing your choice of muscle groups is also very important.
-This achieves two objectives: it naturally relaxes muscles because they are probably more tense from stress and you also distract your mind, helping it to center on something different.
+This achieves two objectives: it naturally relaxes your muscles and you also distract your mind, helping it to focus on something different.

 Throughout the morning or the afternoon, laying flat on your back, cross your right leg over your body and twist your hips so your knee touches the floor.
 Do the same thing with the leg.
-You can also pull your knees towards your chest, etc.
+You can also pull your knees towards your chest.

 3. Connect with the land

 Sitting down and getting distracted by your stress, hoping that it will disappear by itself, will only make things worse.
 The trick is in the land.
 Imagine yourself doing some sort of tangible activity that brings you back once again to reality.
 This will make you remember that you are fine.